 Lean and Simple Processes

-The image of a traditional accounting firm is complete with heavy box files, over-documentation, and multiple unnecessary procedures.
-A modern accounting firm is an opposite.
+A traditional accounting firm’s image is complete with heavy box files, over-documentation, and multiple unnecessary procedures.
+A modern accounting firm is the opposite.

-Fast and flexible operations require firms to cut down on waste and re-engineer processes, so they’re efficient and straightforward.
+Fast and flexible operations require firms to cut down on waste and re-engineer processes to be efficient and straightforward.
 Lean management tools originate from the manufacturing sector, but they can be applied to almost any other industry.